What Do I Need And When?

 3. Be aware of test dates and test prep options: We have listed all critical dates on the College Counseling Pages for each class.
 More detailed information explaining the different types of tests as well as tutoring and prep options can be found at the Testing and Test Prep link.

-6. Learn to use Naviance: We work closely with juniors during the spring, showing them how to research colleges through Naviance and other very helpful resources.
+5. Learn to use SCOIR: We work closely with juniors during the spring, showing them how to research colleges through SCOIR and other very helpful resources.
 We offer tutorials for parents as well and encourage them to learn how to use this very accessible and helpful resource.

-8. Most importantly for parents: Be sure that your child is leading the way!
-We have some helpful tips on our resources page that we hope will provide some important perspective and advice as you navigate this critical process of self-discovery.
+7. Most importantly for parents: Be sure that your child is leading the way!
+We have some helpful tips on our resources page that we hope will provide perspective and advice as you navigate this critical process of self-discovery.
+You should also feel welcome to join our college counseling reading group, which runs through the fall and is open to families in the upper school.